Rexnice/CreditCardFraud/README.md

    - **Learning**: Gained skills in interactive viz (Plotly for 2026 dashboards) and imbalance awareness — fraud data is always skewed, teaching techniques like sampling.

 3. **Machine Learning Modeling**:
-   - **What**: Handled imbalance with SMOTE, trained RandomForest/XGBoost classifiers, evaluated with AUC/recall.
+   - **What**: Handled imbalance class with SMOTE, trained RandomForest classifiers, evaluated with AUC/recall.
    - **Why**: Fraud is rare; SMOTE balances classes for better training.
 Models like RandomForest are interpretable (feature importance) and robust for banking (high stakes).
 Evaluation focuses on recall to avoid costly misses.
    - **Learning**: Built ML pipelines, including hyperparameter tuning (e.g., via GridSearch); understood explainability (SHAP bonus) for ethical AI in finance (EU regulations).